rage123450/Edelstein-archive/README.md

 # Edelstein
-a server emulator for maplestory global v.95
+A MapleStory Global v.95 server emulator written in C#.